cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ## Remakes

-### CryptoPunks, Polkadot Edition ("SubstraPunks")
+### Punks, Polkadot Edition ("SubstraPunks")

-> In 2020, the devs created the artist - okay fine, the algo - who drew the Substrapunks, as an homage to Cryptopunks.
+> In 2020, the devs created the artist - okay fine, the algo - who drew the Substrapunks, as an homage to Matt & John's® punks.
 >
 > The team didn't expect their hackathon project to have any value.
-Just like cryptopunks - they gave them away to anyone who claimed one.
+Just like  Matt & John's® punks - they gave them away to anyone who claimed one.
 >  It took a while.
 Not many people believed, and even fewer people expected them to ever be worth anything!
 >
 >  Soon, people started buying and selling them - there was no market.